 Where can I find information about food composition?

 USDA’s FoodData Central is a nutrient database for researchers and professionals that shares what nutrients and compounds are in foods.
 It also addresses factors that influence variability in nutrient content, like genetics and environment.
 Search a food to see its nutrition content, including calories, fiber, vitamins, minerals, caffeine, and more.
 The Agricultural Research Service also has databases for iodine, flavonoids, and isoflavones.
-For more information about nutrients in food, visit FNIC’s Food Composition and Nutrient Lists from Standard Reference Legacy (2018) pages.
+For more information about nutrients in food, visit FNIC’s Nutrient Lists from Standard Reference Legacy (2018) pages.

 What are the Dietary Reference Intakes (DRIs)?

 The DRIs are recommended daily nutrient allowances for healthy individuals based on scientific evidence about relationships between nutrient intakes, health, and disease prevention.
 The DRIs are a set of values released by the National Academies of Science, Engineering, and Medicine (formerly known as the Institute of Medicine) that include the Estimated Average Requirement (EAR), Recommended Dietary Allowance (RDA), Adequate Intake (AI), Tolerable Upper Intake Level (UL), and Acceptable Macronutrient Distribution Ranges (AMDRs).

 Learn more about the DRIs and how they are calculated by viewing FNIC’s Dietary Reference Intakes (DRIs) page, or use the DRI Calculator for Healthcare Professionals to determine nutrient needs for patients or clients.
 Please note that individualized nutrient requirements may be higher or lower than the DRIs depending on medical or health needs.